 M.I.A.
 Ch 6M.I.A.
 Ch 6*Around 17,000 years ago* “Get down!”
 Xipher did so and in time to avoid getting struck by a boulder.
 “You know you’re throwing a stone at a Toa of stone right?” he remarked.
 He stretched forth a hand and summoned a tower of stone underneath the Skakdi’s feet.
 It launched him several yards into the air, where he landed on the steep and rocky slope above.
 “You couldn’t of just grabbed him?” shot the Toa of fire.
 “You’ve got to rough them up first.
 Make them too tired to fight back.”
 He replied.
 The red Skakdi slowly got back up.
 “You two know you’re a thorn on my side right?”
 He snapped back before firing a lava launcher at them.
 They took off in different directions.
 “Got anymore ideas?” barked Xipher as he hid behind a large boulder.
 He flinched as another sphere of lava shot overhead.

 M.I.A.
 Ch 5M.I.A.
-Ch 5*Over 17,000 years ago* “Hey, you’re on time for once.”
-He scoffed.
-Xipher gave the Toa of fire a dirty look.
-“Ease off.”
-Snapped Naromia.
+Ch 5*Over 17,000 years ago* “Hey, you’re on time for once,” scoffed the Toa of fire.
+Xipher gave him a dirty look.
+“Ease off,” snapped Naromia.
 “At least he’s here.”
 The Toa assembled in a secluded place not to far from their village.
-Evidence of their past training exercises lay in the piles of crushed rock, split and fallen trees and the occasional scorch marks the littered the area.
-“You ready rock head?”
-The Toa of water smirked.
+Evidence of their past training exercises lay in the piles of crushed rock, split and fallen trees, and the occasional scorch marks that littered the area.
+“You ready, rock head?” the Toa of water smirked.
 Xipher took his stance on the other side and cracked a smile.
 “Yep.”
 A hand of stone suddenly erupted from the ground.
 She jumped out of the way before it could grab her.
-“Too slow.”
-She mocked, and then drew out her water swords.
+“Too slow,” she mocked, and then drew out her water swords.
 They glowed and shot a powerful jet of water.
 A slab of stone came out of the ground and blocked the attack.
-He was pleased with his move, but realized he celebrated too soon.
-He leaned back right before a second s
+He was p